-The checklist below set forth the minimum education criteria for certification of programs that are not ABA approved or institutional members of AAfPE are set forth below.
-The list contains the ABA requirements that could be reduced to a checklist but does not include evaluation of the underlying quality of the program.
-Please be advised that a program’s ability to meet this checklist will not necessarily lead to ABA approval or qualify a program for North Carolina State Bar paralegal certification.
+The checklist below sets forth the minimum educational criteria for qualification of programs that are not ABA approved or institutional members of AAfPE.
+The list contains the ABA requirements that could be reduced to a checklist, but does not include evaluation of the underlying quality of the program.
+Please be advised that a program’s ability to meet this checklist will not necessarily lead to ABA approval or qualify a program for the purpose of North Carolina State Bar paralegal certification.

 All programs must answer the following questions in the affirmative:

 1. Do all of the legal specialty courses cover substantive law or legal procedures and process developed for paralegals and emphasize practical paralegal skills?

 2. Does the program offer legal research and writing, and cover electronic resources?

 3. Does the program offer a course in ethics and professional responsibility?